 In 2015 I was on maternity leave intensively using everything that I have learned from my years of Mindfulness practice.
 In particular I am grateful for the skills that my Mindfulness practice had taught me that played a large part in enabling me to give birth to my son without the need for pain relief and survive a year of not sleeping for more than two hours at a time!

-This year I have been continuing to provide local courses to the general public as well as supervision and mentoring for trainee teachers.
-I started providing ongoing supervision for accredited teachers this year in my role as a Breathworks senior trainer having completed a 3-day CPD training with Breathworks.
-I was accepted onto the UK Listing of Mindfulness Teachers on the UK Network's website (see below).
-I continue to develop my personal and teaching practices on a daily basis.
+In 2017 I continued to provide local courses to the general public as well as supervision and mentoring for trainee teachers.
+I started providing ongoing supervision for accredited teachers this year in my role as a Breathworks trainer having completed a 3-day CPD training with Breathworks.
+I was accepted onto the UK Listing of Mindfulness Teachers on the UK Network's website*.

 I am accredited by Breathworks CIC to teach both their mindfulness-based programmes.
-You can find my details as an accredited teacher and senior trainer on the central Breathworks website here.
+You can find my details as an accredited teacher and trainer on the Breathworks CIC website here.

 *I comply with the Good Practice Guidelines for Teaching Mindfulness-Based Courses set out by the UK Network for Mindfulness-Based Teacher Training Organisations which includes fulfiling a requirement for regular supervision and I am listed on their website here.